ideawu/ssdb-docs/src/ssdb-cli.md

 ### compact

 This command force the SSDB server to do compactaction on data, after the compaction, queries are usually much faster.

+You should notice that ```compact``` may slow down the service, especially when the database is big.
+So, you should execute this command when the server is idle.